cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 ###########
 Quick Start
 ###########
-.. note:: This chapter has been fully updated in 11/2016.
-All T-Coffee modes/tools should be valid for version 9.03 and above; it is not guaranteed for lower versions of T-Coffee.
+.. warning:: This chapter has been extensively updated in 11/2016.
+All T-Coffee modes/tools/commands should be valid for version 9.03 and above, but it is not guaranteed for lower versions of T-Coffee.

 ******************************
 Basic Command Lines (or modes)
 ******************************
-.. important:: This chapter is a quick overview on how to run T-Coffee alignment using predefined procedures we call "modes".
+This chapter is a quick overview on how to run T-Coffee alignment using predefined procedures we call "modes".
 All the files mentioned can be found `here <https://github.com/cbcrg/tcoffee/tree/master/examples>`_.
 You can also use examples associated with their corresponding command lines from the subsection **Tutorial (practical examples)** published in Nature Protocols (2011).
 Refer to the section **T-Coffee Manual** for more technical details about T-Coffee usage and tools.
-If you use a specific mode or tools of T-Coffee, please use the corresponding citation for publication (see **References and Citations**), otherwise cite T-Coffee.
+Please, use the corresponding citation when using a specific mode or tools of T-Coffee (see **References and Citations**) otherwise cite T-Coffee.

 Protein sequences